Surveillance has caught hackers and fentanyl smugglers, White House says in promoting spying law

 Section 702 of the Foreign Intelligence Surveillance Act expires at the end of this year.
 President Joe Biden’s administration is trying to convince Congress to renew the law, which authorizes spy agencies to capture huge swaths of foreign emails and phone calls.
 But lawmakers in both parties have concerns about protecting Americans’ privacy from warrantless searches after a series of FBI errors and misuses of intelligence data.

 As part of its public campaign, the Biden administration released what it said were newly declassified examples of how U.S. intelligence uses Section 702.
-And the FBI announced new penalties for employees who misuse intelligence data in advance of a closely-watched Senate Judiciary Committee hearing on the program Tuesday morning.
+And the FBI announced new penalties for employees who misuse intelligence data in advance of a closely watched Senate Judiciary Committee hearing on the program Tuesday morning.

 Previous administrations have oftencited the importance of Section 702 in stopping terrorism.
 But two decades after the Sept.
 11 attacks, the U.S. public is broadly skeptical of intelligence agencies and less certain of sacrificing civil liberties for security.